Neogyromitra caroliniana

 Gyromitra caroliniana Mushroom Profile by FUNGIWOMAN - Cuisine

-Even though G. caroliniana (or G. korfii/gigas, G. brunnea, G. montana) can be cused without parboiling, it safer to do so.
-Forager Chef Alan Bergo points out that G. korfii and G. montana are known to be ok to cook without boiling, but the “cooking” must be thorough and long.9 So just to be safe, just parboil them for 15-20 minutes anyway.
-He also has a great write up on cooking false morels that goes into much greater detail about cleaning, preparation and cooking, along with basic parboiling instructions.
+Even though N. caroliniana can be used without parboiling, it's still safer to do so.
+Forager Chef Alan Bergo points out that M. korfii and M. montanus are known to be ok to cook without boiling, but the “cooking” must be thorough and long.9 So just to be safe, parboil them for 15-20 minutes anyway.
+He also has a great write up on cooking false morels that goes into much greater detail about cleaning, preparation, and cooking, along with basic parboiling instructions.

 Medicinal Properties